-- Source: The Unprecedented Expansion of the Global Middle Class, Global Economy and Development program at the Brookings Institution, Feb 2017.
-Forecast 1 growth of Asia Pacific middle class 2020 to 2030. - Source: Swiss Re Institute: The health protection gap in Asia, October 2018.
-2 - A life customer is defined as an individual or entity who holds one or more policy with a Prudential life entity, including 100 per cent of customers of the Group's 3 joint ventures and associate.
-Group business is considered to be a single customer for the purpose of this definition. - Based on market share APE at Q1 2022 from the Life Insurance Association of Malaysia.
-4 - Source: Our World in Data, China confirmed Covid-19 cases 5 - New business profit, on a post-tax basis, on business sold in the period, calculated in accordance with EEV Principles.
-6 - 7 On an actual exchange rate basis. - 8 APE sales is a measure of new business activity that comprises the aggregate of annualised regular premiums and one-tenth of single premiums on new business written during the year for all insurance products, including premiums for contracts designated as investment contracts under IFRS 4.
+- 1 Source: The Unprecedented Expansion of the Global Middle Class, Global Economy and Development program at the Brookings Institution, Feb 2017.
+Forecast growth of Asia Pacific middle class 2020 to 2030. - 2 Source: Swiss Re Institute: The health protection gap in Asia, October 2018. - 3 A life customer is defined as an individual or entity who holds one or more policy with a Prudential life entity, including 100 per cent of customers of the Group's joint ventures and associate.
+Group business is considered to be a single customer for the purpose of this definition. - 4 Based on market share APE at Q1 2022 from the Life Insurance Association of Malaysia. - 5 Source: Our World in Data, China confirmed Covid-19 cases. - 6 On an actual exchange rate basis. - 7 APE sales is a measure of new business activity that comprises the aggregate of annualised regular premiums and one-tenth of single premiums on new business written during the year for all insurance products, including premiums for contracts designated as investment contracts under IFRS 4.
 It is not representative of premium income recorded in the IFRS financial statements.
-See note II of the Additional financial information for further explanation. g On a constant exchange rate basis. - 'Adjusted operating profit' refers to adjusted IFRS operating profit based on longer-term investment returns from continuing operations.
-This alternative 10 performance measure is reconciled to IFRS profit for the period in note B1.1 of the IFRS financial statements.
-Operating free surplus generated from insurance and asset management operations before restructuring costs.
-For insurance operations, operating free surplus - 11 generated represents amounts emerging from the in-force business during the period net of amounts reinvested in writing new business and excludes nonoperating items.
-For asset management businesses, it equates to post-tax operating profit for the period.
-Restructuring costs are presented separately from the business unit amount.
-Further information is set out in 'movement in Group free surplus' of the EEV financial results. - Leads that originate from a digital platform, digital campaign or partner; and other leads, including leads from agents, recorded on digital leads management 12 systems. - 13 APE sales completed by agents on leads from digital campaigns captured within the digital customer management systems or on leads from Pulse registrations, together with a small number of policies purchased via Pulse online. - Our investment portfolio includes both listed equities and corporate bonds, while excluding assets held by joint venture businesses and assets in unit-linked funds 14 as we do not have full authority to change the investment strategies of these. - 15 Includes Wuxi, Ningbo and Qingdao which were upgraded from sub-branches to branches, approved by the CBIRC. - Based on life insurance sector gross written premiums data from the China Banking and Insurance Regulatory Commission.
-16 - Our World in Data Indonesia confirmed Covid-19 cases.
-17 - First Quarter Indonesia Syariah Market Share.
-18 - 19 Source: The Life Insurance Association Singapore: Industry Performance, May 2022. - 20 Based on unaudited first guarter statistics of new business weighted premiums. - Half year 2022 total funds under management, including external funds under management, money market funds, funds managed on behalf of M&G plc and 21 internal funds under management. - 22 A weighted average of the value of assets under management at 30 June 2022 in funds which outperform their performance benchmark on a 1 year basis (20 per cent weighting) and the value of assets under management at 30 June 2022 in funds which outperform their performance benchmark on a 3 year basis (80 per cent weighting), as a percentage of total assets under management at 30 June 2022, excluding assets in funds with no performance benchmark. - Excludes India.
-23
+See note II of the Additional financial information for further explanation.
+8 On a constant exchance rate basis. - 9 Leads that originate from a digital platform, digital campaign or partner; and other leads, including leads from agents, recorded on digital leads management systems. - 10 APE sales completed by agents on leads from digital campaigns captured within the digital customer management systems or on leads from Pulse registrations, together with a small number of policies purchased via Pulse online. - 11 Our investment portfolio includes both listed equities and corporate bonds, while excluding assets held by joint venture businesses and assets in unit-linked funds as we do not have full authority to change the investment strategies of these. - 12 Includes Wuxi, Ningbo and Qingdao which were upgraded from sub-branches to branches, approved by the CBIRC. - 13 Based on life insurance sector gross written premiums data from the China Banking and Insurance Regulatory Commission. - 14 Our World in Data Indonesia confirmed Covid-19 cases. - 15 First Quarter Indonesia Syariah Market Share. - 16 Source: The Life Insurance Association Singapore: Industry Performance, May 2022. - 17 Based on unaudited first quarter statistics of new business weighted premiums. - 18 Half year 2022 total funds under management, including external funds under management, money market funds, funds managed on behalf of M&G plc and internal funds under management. - 19 A weighted average of the value of assets under management at 30 June 2022 in funds which outperform their performance benchmark on a 1 year basis (20 per cent weighting) and the value of assets under management at 30 June 2022 in funds which outperform their performance benchmark on a 3 year basis (80 per cent weighting), as a percentage of total assets under management at 30 June 2022, excluding assets in funds with no performance benchmark. - 20 Excludes India.